 This means Word documents and Excel spreadsheets.
 I use LibreOffice for this.
 In this category, we’ve got some pros, but we definitely have some cons.

 The pros are all pretty obvious here.
 A mostly fully functional office authoring suite, nearly equivelant to a multi-hundred dollar suite of software is a pretty big pro, especially since it works almost flawlessly with Microsoft’s formats.
 However, on the side of the cons (Kaaahhhhhnnnn!!!), we’ve got a few.
 Some of the more advanced and less used features of MS Word are not yet implemented, or not implemented in the same way in LibreOffice Writer.
 The biggest impact for me though is LibreOffice Calc.
 It’s biggest defficiency in my experience is macros.
 It turns out that it uses a completely different macro language/syntax than MS Excel.
 This means that chances are, those drop-down cells that change your spreadsheet won’t work at all.
 This is very problematic when your company publishes metrics using fancy Excel spreadsheets with hundreds of kilobytes of macros.
+On the flip side, this also means you aren’t susceptible to the various Microsoft office virus attack vectors.

 I use two products, one because of superiority (in my opinion), and one out of necessity.
 The necessity is LibreOffice Writer, which is required because every big company seems to use SharePoint shared documents to do documentation, despite it’s poor design, hungry indexer, and a versioning system that’s less functional than adding the modification date to the document filename.